Cornwall’s tech community connecting with the employees of the future

-Currently a lot of advertised positions are being filled by individuals from elsewhere in the country and around the world.
-CEOs have even travelled abroad to encourage foreign talent to join them in Cornwall.
-These organisations would rather local children are shown that right around them is an exciting and well paid career path.
+Currently, a lot of advertised positions are being filled by individuals from elsewhere in the country and around the world.
+CEOs have even traveled abroad to encourage foreign talent to join them in Cornwall.
+These organisations would rather local children are shown that right around them is an exciting and well-paid career path.

-The Software Cornwall Education Outreach aim is to bring to every secondary school pupil the opportunity to try out computer coding, show them projects local businesses are working on and meet professionals working in the county right now.
-To do this we are going to:
+Our aim is to bring to every secondary school pupil in the county the opportunity to try out computer coding, show them projects local businesses are working on and meet professionals working in the county right today.

 - Provide a digital career assembly to every pupil in every secondary school year.

 - Assist in setting up a Code Club in every secondary school.

 - Develop Mission to Mars, our work experience offering